RichardXiao13/Raytracer/README.md

     Takes 35 minutes 41 seconds on tenthousand.txt; BVH creation takes 50.04 seconds.

     Takes 4 minutes 43 seconds on redchair.txt; BVH creation takes 1.62 seconds.
 NO Global Illumination.

+    Takes 11 minutes 48 seconds on redchair.txt; BVH creation takes 1.60 seconds.
+WITH Global Illumination.

+# Multi-threading strategies

+## Use a queue of tasks (pixels) for threads to process

+### Idea: Good for scenes with dense objects

+Scenes typically will have locations of dense objects scattered around, but not evenly dispersed throughout the scene.

+Queue allows each thread to process dense locations uniformly.

+## Divide the scene into evenly sized chunks equal to the number of threads.

+### Idea: Good for evenly dispersed scenes.

+Scenes with evenly dispersed objects will take roughly the same time to finish rendering each pixel, and therefore, each chunk.

+This avoids incurring synchronization costs of a thread-safe queue.